grafana/k6/README.md

 This is because Go doesn't have a separate package manager, like `pip` or `npm` - instead, package names are repo URLs.

 The `go get` command then scans your code for imports, and recursively grabs dependencies using these URLs.
-In other words, *package management is built into the language itself*!
+In other words, package management is built into the language itself!